argafacu/argafacu.github.io/_pages/about.md

 In the Fall of 2025, I will join the Department of Economics at Sciences Po, Paris as an Assistant Professor.

-In Spring 2024, I visited [The University of Chicago Booth School of Business](https://www.chicagobooth.edu/).
+In Spring 2024, I visited [The University of Chicago Booth School of Business](https://www.chicagobooth.edu/) as a Ph.D. student.

 This is my [cv](http://argafacu.github.io/files/cvFacundoArganaraz.pdf).